 - replaces Accounting for non-current assets held for sale (RMG 111), dated November 2016.

-Commonwealth entities are required to prepare their annual financial statements in accordance with the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015 (FRR).and the
+Commonwealth entities are required to prepare their annual financial statements in accordance with the AAS and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015 (FRR).

 AASB 5 outlines the accounting requirements for NCAs held for sale, including for: